Jamming17/portfolio/README.md

 This is a portfolio website that I am building as a full-stack application from scratch.
 The project will be split into four phases which I will describe below.

-### Phase 1 - Portfolio (IN PROGRESS)
+### Phase 1 - Portfolio (COMPLETE)

-The main goal of this phase is to learn and integrate some new frontend technologies that I have never used before without having to worry about a complicated backend setup (for now).
-I will be hosting a website on Netlify once this phase is complete and this README will be updated when that's done.
+The main goal of this phase is to learn and integrate some new frontend technologies that I have never used before without having to worry about a complicated backend setup.
+I have hosted this website on Netlify which automatically redeploys the site when the main branch is updated.
+Future work will happen on a separate branch until it is production-ready.

-The website will contain three main pages:
+The website contains three main pages:
 - A **Homepage** where you can find basic information about me and my goals
 - A **Projects** page where you can view details on my past projects
 - A **Competencies** page where you can view all programming languages, frameworks and tools that I have experience in

-The website will be built using the following tools:
+The website is built using the following tools:
 - Node.js as the development environment to manage dependencies and scripts
 - React to build the frontend to make easily reusable JSX components
 - Vite as the build tool to transpile the code into a browser-readable format